sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

 Tokens can be acquired from Fire Insights Application.
 They would then be used in making the subsequent curl requests.

-Below are steps involved in it:
+Below are steps for Generating Access Token in Fire Insights:

 1. Login to Fire Insights Application and enable configuration for generating tokens.